hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 Voting ends 2 weeks from the publication of this PR.

 For more information on this process see the Becoming a Maintainer section in the MAINTAINERS.md file.

+## Approval of this PR

+As for the maintainer addition, this PR being a significant change to the process, I require the same rules to be followed:

+- [ ] 2 weeks voting period (ends June 3rd 2021)
+- [x] at least 3 approvals
+- [x] no veto
+- [ ] absolute majority makes it pass immediately (currently 11 approvals).
             </td>
         </tr>
     </table>